 I see .XXX in part of the IP address from a user in my sign-in logs.
 Why is that happening?

-Azure AD may redact part of an IP address in the sign-in logs to protect user privacy when a user may not belong to the tenant viewing the logs.
-This action happens in two cases: first, during cross tenant sign ins, such as when a CSP technician signs into a tenant that CSP manages.
-Second, when our service wasn't able to determine the user's identity with sufficient confidence to be sure the user belongs to the tenant viewing the logs.
+Microsoft Entra ID might redact part of an IP address in the sign-in logs to protect user privacy when a user might not belong to the tenant viewing the logs.
+This action happens in two cases:

 I see "PII Removed" in the Device Details of a user in my sign-in logs.
 Why is that happening?